Skip to main content

 Step 2: Create the sweeping logic

-This guide assumes that your "internal ledger" can produce a list of vault accounts that are relevant for treasury sweeping.
-For a basic "internal ledger" mechanism description, review the section at the bottom of this article.
+This guide assumes your internal ledger can produce a list of vault accounts ready for sweeping.
+For a basic internal ledger description, see the section at the bottom of this article.
+Define which vault accounts to sweep and the minimum balance threshold.
+The example below sweeps any intermediate vault account that meets the threshold into the treasury.

 Testing